outdoorbits/little-backup-box/README.md

 In the card backup mode:

 1. Boot the Raspberry Pi
-2. Plug in the backup storage device (or camera, if you configured Little Backup Box as described above)
+2. Plug in a backup storage device
-3. Plug in the card reader and wait till the Raspberry Pi shuts down
+3. Insert a storage card into a card reader and plug it into the Raspberry Pi
+4. Wait till the Raspberry Pi shuts down

 To geocorrelate the backed up photos, place a GPX file in the root of the storage device before plugging it into the Raspberry Pi.

 **Note:** To differentiate between different storage cards, the backup script creates a datetime-based *.id* file in the root of each storage card.
 The name of the *.id* file is also used as the destination backup folder on the storage device.

-With the direct camera transfer script enabled, follow the steps described below.

 In the camera backup mode:

 1. Boot the Raspberry Pi
 2. Connect the camera to the Raspberry Pi
-3. Turn the camera on on and wait till the Raspberry Pi shuts down
+3. Turn the camera on
+4. Wait till the Raspberry Pi shuts down

 Note that the direct camera file transfer script doesn't support geocorrelation.